SchlenkR/applied_fsharp_challenge/artikel/10 - Analysis.md

 Now we can write blocks, understand the inner mechanism of composing them, and we can evaluate them.
 Time to have a closer look on our `blendedDistortion` use case.
 In the following chapter, we will dissect the parts of `blendedDistortion` step by step and retrace the flow of values through our computation.

-// TODO: Example link
-// To not only look at lists of values, you find a fsx script that uses XPlot - an F# charting library - in combination with Plotly - a web plotting library.

 Before we begin: The following samples use a constant set of parameters used in our computations:

 ```fsharp